hqy2000/EMURoutingTracker/README.md

 # EMU Routing Tracker

-An app that tracks the routing of the electric multiple unit trains in China.
-It allows users to query realtime information about the EMUs, for example the detailed assignment of fleets (including history up to 1 month).
-Built with SwiftUI.
-Now avaialble in [App Store](https://apps.apple.com/us/app/%E5%8A%A8%E8%BD%A6%E7%BB%84%E4%BA%A4%E8%B7%AF%E6%9F%A5%E8%AF%A2/id1471687297) for iPhone, iPad, and Mac.
-Features:
+An app that tracks the routing of Electric Multiple Unit (EMU) trains in China.
+It allows users to query real-time information about the EMUs, including detailed assignment of fleets (with history up to one month).
+Built with SwiftUI, the app is now available on the [App Store](https://apps.apple.com/us/app/%E5%8A%A8%E8%BD%A6%E7%BB%84%E4%BA%A4%E8%B7%AF%E6%9F%A5%E8%AF%A2/id1471687297) for iPhone, iPad, and Mac.

-- You can search the realtime information of trains by train numbers (e.g. G2), and that of EMUs by fleet number (e.g. CRH2A-2001).
+- Search for real-time information on trains by train numbers (e.g., G2) and on EMUs by fleet number (e.g., CRH2A-2001).
-- You can look up multiple records with fuzzy search (e.g CRH2A would give you the results for all trains belonging to CRH2A series).
+- Look up multiple records with fuzzy search (e.g., CRH2A will give you the results for all trains belonging to the CRH2A series).
-- You can check the realtime information along with the timetable by providing the from and the to station.
+- Check real-time information along with the timetable by providing both the "from" and "to" stations.
-- You can favorite a train or EMU and it will show up in the favorite tab.
+- Favorite a train or EMU, which will then appear in the "Favorites" tab.
-- You can add a widget to your home screen for quick access to your favorites.
+- Add a widget to your home screen for quick access to your favorites.
-- You can report inaccruate information by scanning the QR code in the train.
+- Report inaccurate information by scanning the QR code inside the train.

 The app relies on the backend from [MoeRail](https://rail.re).
 You can check the source code of the backend at [Arnie97/emu-log](https://github.com/Arnie97/emu-log).